Here’s hoping there’s more roster moves to come from Mariners GM Jerry Dipoto

 Friday’s deals to acquire pitcher Yovani Gallardo and outfielder Jarrod Dyson solidified the roster, but it’s impossible to say the Mariners have made up the small gap that existed last year between them and the playoffs — let alone the nine games behind division-champion Texas.

-The Mariners swung two trades Friday that were typical of many of general managers Jerry Dipoto’s moves, in that they appeared to incrementally improve the team, absent any “wow” factor.
+The Mariners swung two trades Friday that were typical of many of general manager Jerry Dipoto’s moves, in that they appeared to incrementally improve the team, absent any “wow” factor.

 Hit on enough of those deals, however, and you look up one day and find a team that has been solidified in subtle but important ways.